Incarcerated Parent Rights

-- The period of imprisonment is such that the child will be deprived of a normal home for at least 2 years.
+- The parent’s imprisonment will result in the children not having a normal home for at least 2 years.

-- The parent has not provided proper care and custody for the minor child.
+- The parent is unable to provide proper care and custody for the minor child.

-Additionally, the trial court and Mr. Mason’s court appointed attorney are criticized for failure to follow the Michigan Court Rule provision (MCR 2.004) which allows for incarcerated respondents to participate by phone in each hearing in which DHS is asking the court to make rulings concerning the minor child.
-MCR 2.004(F) specifically states:
+Further, Mr. Mason’s court-appointed attorney and the trial court referee did not follow the Michigan Court Rule provision (MCR 2.004).
+This provision permits incarcerated parents to phone-in to each hearing where CPS is requesting the court to make a ruling regarding the minor child.
+MCR 2.004(F) states: